On this pageOverview

 Managed Resources

 Resources live for the entire application lifecycle.
-But some resources are heavy and should only be active while the model is in a particular state — a camera stream during a video call, a WebSocket connection while on a chat page, or a Web Worker pool during a computation.
+But some resources are heavy and should only be active while the model is in a particular state, like a camera stream during a video call, a WebSocket connection while on a chat page, or a Web Worker pool during a computation.
 Managed resources provide model-driven acquire/release lifecycle, using the same deps-diffing engine as subscriptions.

 Define a managed resource identity with ManagedResource.tag, then wire its lifecycle with makeManagedResources.
 The modelToMaybeRequirements function returns Option.some(params) when the resource should be active, and Option.none() when it should be released.